Warranty Autodiscovery

 Select a Vendor:

-For Dell or Meraki, be sure to enter your matching API key (see the API Keys section above for details on obtaining a Dell or Meraki API key).
-If you select Dell, ensure you choose the API version from the dropdown.
+For Dell or Meraki, enter your matching API key (see the Get Your API Key section for details).
+If you select Dell, choose the API version from the dropdown.

-For IBM or Lenovo, you are required to be a large enterprise customer and need to contact a sales representative who will put you in contact with the correct team for the API key.
+For IBM or Lenovo, you need to be a large enterprise customer and contact a sales representative who will connect you with the correct team for the API key.

 -

-Add your API key right by clicking the magnifying glass on the Access Key field, clicking Add Password in the upper-right corner of the popup, and add your key as shown below.
+Add your API key by clicking the magnifying glass on the Access Key field, clicking Add Password in the upper-right corner of the popup, and adding your key as shown below.
 Repeat these steps for the Secret Key if necessary.

 -